mpge/JetPHP/README.md

 # JetPHP
 PHP [Jet.com](http://jet.com) API Class

+Please note this class is still being tested.
+There may be bugs.
+This message will be removed when this version is stable.

 # API Credentials
 Please see the [Jet.com Partner Portal](https://partner.jet.com/) for more information on how to get your api user id, api secret and Jet merchant ID.